georgebrown-blockchain-2019-2020/String_Library_Assembly_Solidity/README.md

 ## Introduction

-The project is a assignment for Advance Smart Contract in George Brown College.
+The project is an assignment for Advance Smart Contract in George Brown College.
 It aims to build string operations using assembly for Solidity.

 ## Author Information